 This post contains affiliate links.

-Growing up in a Catholic family comes with a long Christmas list.
+Growing up in a big family means I always have a long Christmas list.

 I need gifts for my parents, five siblings, three of their spouses, my new nephew, my mother and father-in-law, my husband, his sister, his brother, his brother’s wife… if you’re counting, that puts us at 17!

-So, Daniel and I started browsing Amazon and brainstorming ideas in early November.
+So, Dan and I started browsing Amazon and brainstorming Christmas ideas in early November.
 Alone on the couch in the weak glow of our laptop screens, I felt anything but the “Christmas spirit.”

 There was no enjoyment in the endless scrolling.
 Adding gifts to our cart and getting them delivered to the door was effortless, but not in a good way.
 The whole gesture just felt empty.